 Our £5 barbecue bucket is no more!
 The bottom finally burnt through right in the midst of cooking our dinner, so the search is on for a replacement.
-We’ve come across some clever-looking innovations, but are they really any better than a basic barbecue?
+How about a Cobb or a Lotus Grill?
+Are they really any better than a basic barbecue?

 It’s a barbecue at heart, but it can also roast, bake, fry, grill and even smoke food “to perfection”.